Skip to main content

 • Medical billing services, transcription companies, and other business associates

 The regulatory burden is identical regardless of size.
 A solo practitioner faces the same OCR standards as a hospital system, with a fraction of the resources to meet them.
-Software designed specifically for independent providers — rather than enterprise tools scaled down — reflects this reality in both features and pricing.
+See how this applies to specific specialties like dental practices, therapists, and chiropractors.
+Software designed specifically for independent providers reflects this reality in both features and pricing.

 What HIPAA Compliance Software Cannot Do